 Watch out!
 Every manual modification of the configuration file can break SyMenu.
-In this case delete SyMenuConfig.xml, replace it with a backup version and restart SyMenu.
+If this happens, delete SyMenuConfig.xml and replace it with a backup version and restart SyMenu.

 SySeparator is a graphical separator to create logical areas inside the same SyContainer or inside the root container.